Poland Vacation, Tours, Travel Packages & Experiences

 Lazienki Park is the largest park in Warsaw, occupying 76 hectares of the city centre.
 The park and palace complex lie in Warsaw's central district.
 It was designed in the 17th Century in the baroque style.
 Most of the buildings in the park suffered severe fire damage during and after the 1944 Warsaw Uprising.
 Reconstruction of the park and palaces was completed within a few years after World War II.

 Not far from Krakow is Auschwitz, the site of the infamous and notorious concentration camp.
-Auschwitz can easily be visited from Krakow as it is only 60 kilometres/35 miles away.
+Auschwitz can easily be visited from Krakow while on a Poland vacation as it is only 60 kilometres/35 miles away.

 Wroclaw in the south west of Poland was the former capital during Poland’s Golden Age of the Renaissance period.
 It was again like many other cities, rebuilt after the destruction of WW11.
 It is a highly picturesque city with much history and has been designated the 2016 European Capital of Culture.
 This is not surprising as it boasts a lively cultural scene.
 Some of the highlights here are the historical Central Square (Rynek in Polish), the imposing Town Hall and the Cathedral of St. John the Baptist, the largest church in Poland.

 The town of Kazimierz Dolny, lies on the right bank of the Vistula River on its way to the Baltic.
 Because of its attractive position, its rich history, its picturesque medieval houses, wonderful architecture and mild climate, Kazimierz is known not only in Poland but also abroad as a sought after tourist centre.
 In the town centre, around the market place and the adjacent streets, visitors can admire the Renaissance buildings.
-From the "Baszta" (or Tower), the ruins of the castle, and the "Hill of the Three Crosses", one can enjoy a panoramic view of the town.
+From the "Baszta" (or Tower), the ruins of the castle, and the "Hill of the Three Crosses", one can enjoy a panoramic view of the town on a Poland vacation.

 Poznan in West Central Poland is a stunningly diverse and vibrant city and again a rebuilt one.
 The older architecture here is from the medieval period.
 A good example is the Stary Rynek, the central square.